iZettle/api-documentation/incidents.md

 <summary>Click to see the incident.</summary>

 ### Incident summary
-The `originatorTransactionType` field was returned with wrong values.
-The following table shows the expected and returned values for the field.
+There was a problem with the `originatorTransactionType` field in the response for transactions made with cards.
+Following is a table which enlists the expected and actual values for the field:

 |Expected value in `originatorTransactionType` field |Expected value in `originatorTransactionType` field
 |:---- |:----